solidfire/solidfire-cli/README.md

 Description:

-Used to add a new account to the system.New volumes can be created under the new account.The CHAP settings specified for the account applies to all volumes owned by the account.
+Used to add a new account to the system.
+New volumes can be created under the new account.
+The CHAP settings specified for the account applies to all volumes owned by the account.

 Options: